opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 When `target-throughput` is set to `0`, OpenSearch Benchmark latency tests are performed in *benchmarking mode*.
 In this mode, the OpenSearch client sends requests to the OpenSearch cluster as fast as possible.
 After the cluster receives a response from the previous request, OpenSearch Benchmark immediately sends the next request to the OpenSearch client.
 In this testing mode, latency is identical to service time.

-OpenSearch Benchmark issues one request at a time for a single-client thread, which is specified as `search-clients` in the workload parameters.
+OpenSearch Benchmark issues one request at a time per a single client.
+The number of clients is set by the `search-clients` setting in the workload parameters.

 ## Throughput-throttled mode